AdaCore/spark2014/docs/lrm/source/packages.rst

      only be True if Async_Writers is True and Effective_Writes can only be True if Async_Readers is True.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FE 7.1.2 LR Effective_Reads can only be True if Async_Writers is True and Effective Writes can only be True if Async_Readers is True.

 .. centered:: **Static Semantics**

 #.
 Every update of an external state is considered to be read by
    some external reader if Async_Readers => True.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FA 7.1.2 SS Every update of an external state is considered to be read by some external reader if Async_Readers => True.

 #.
 Each successive read of an external state might have a different
    value [written by some external writer] if Async_Writers => True.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FA 7.1.2 SS Each successive read of an external state might have a different value if Async_Writers => True.

 #.
 If Effective_Writes => True, then every value written to the
    external state is significant.
 [For instance writing a sequence of values to a port.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FA 7.1.2 SS If Effective_Writes => True then every value written to the external state is significant.

 #.
 If Effective_Reads => True, then every value read from the external
    state is significant.
 [For example a value read from a port might be used in determining how the next value is processed.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FA 7.1.2 SS If Effective_Reads => True then every value read from the external state is significant.

 #.
 Each update of an external state has no external effect if both
    Async_Readers => False and Effective_Writes => False.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FA 7.1.2 SS An update of an external state has no external effect if Async_Readers => False and Effective_Writes => False.

 #.
 Each successive read of an external state will result in the last
    value explicitly written [by the program] if Async_Writers => False.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FA 7.1.2 SS Each successive read of an external state will result in the last value explicitly written if Async_Writers => False.

 #.
 Every explicit update of an external state might affect the next value
    read from the external state even if Async_Writers => True.

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FA 7.1.2 SS Every explicit update of an external state might affect the next value read from the external state even if Async_Writers => True.

 #.
 An external state which has the property Async_Readers => True need
    not be initialized before being read although explicit initialization is permitted.
 [The external state might be initialized by an external writer.]

+   .. ifconfig:: Display_Trace_Units

+      :Trace Unit: FA 7.1.2 SS An external state with Async_Readers => True need not be initialized.

 .. _external_state-variables: